141512114/NextDashboardApp/README.md

 But the biggest enemy i faced was: time.
 I did manage to create a finished product, but there were many features thrown overboard.

 ## Getting Started

+The Dashboard does not require an account, it is freely accessible.

 First, install all packages this project is dependent on: